safalkhanal/Illumio-Ansible-Collection/README.md

     debug:
       msg: '{{ test_output }}'
 ```
-* Assign labels to managed workoads
+### Assign labels to managed workoads

-Required permission from Pairing Profiles to work: If label assignment is not locked
+Required permission from Pairing Profile to work: If label assignment is **not locked**

 Can't be used in the same playbook as the task used to create **managed** workload